ros2/ros2_documentation/source/Integrations-and-related/Simulators/Webots/Simulation-Reset-Handler.rst

 Before proceeding with this tutorial, make sure you have completed the following:

-- Understanding of ROS 2 nodes and topics covered in the beginner :doc:`../../../../Tutorials`.
+- Understanding of ROS 2 nodes and topics covered in the beginner :doc:`../../../Tutorials`.
 - Knowledge of Webots and ROS 2 and its interface package.
-- Familiarity with :doc:`./Setting-Up-Simulation-Webots-Basic`.
+- Familiarity with :doc:`Setting-Up-Simulation-Webots-Basic`.

 Reset Handler for Simple Cases (Controllers Only)